Thinking of learning something new? From baking to quilting to photography, these creative courses in Hong Kong will tame your curiosity

 Relax with Reiki with Corie Chu

 Numerologist Corie Chu offers a weekly class to help her guests to channel their inner creativity.
 As you’re brought in a deeply relaxed state, your consciousness will help open the doors into creativity.
-Aside from her regular reiki & meditation class in Sai Ying Pun, Corie also hosts numerology workshops every now and then, where you can chat about life challenges, career questions or even auspicious wedding dates, so get excited.
+Aside from her regular reiki & meditation classes, Corie also hosts numerology workshops every now and then, where you can chat about life challenges, career questions or even auspicious wedding dates, so get excited.

 Life Drawing Sessions